Apllify/StereoGame/README.md

 - Virtual resolution support, a must-have for games with a pixelized or retro aesthetic.
 - Built-in collision detection between squares, circles, and all convex shapes.
 - A flexible entity system, which provides a very object-oriented way to create game elements.
+- Simple UI tools like auto-wrapping text displays and event-based buttons, to easily create menus.
 - Easy-to-use particle system, with intuitive tools that can create anything from a simple explosion effect, to a complex character trail.